 We’ve all done it at one time or another.
 Picked something, a car, a piece of clothing or a meal, that we think we are going to love and find that we don’t.
 We don’t want you to make the same mistake with your log home floor plan.
-Here are the top 10 most common floor plan mistakes people make and how to avoid them.
+Here are the top 7 most common log home floor plan mistakes people make and how to avoid them.

-Thinking every floor plan is right for you
+#1 Thinking every log home floor plan is right for you

 If you take a few moments to scan Houzz, Pinterest or the latest Log Home Magazine you will find dream homes by the hundreds.
 Even though we would love to live in many of the homes we see it’s important to pick the floor plan that works for you and your family.
 Picture your family living in the home on a day-to-day basis.
 Is going up three sets of stairs to get to your master bedroom going to be exhausting or will the view be worth it?
 Or, would you prefer everything is on one level in a rancher style home?
 Think about how you plan to use the space in your home after you have lived in it for three or six months.
 This will help you see that a particular floor plan may sound like a great idea now but may only cause you frustrations in the future.

 Sometimes space can be limited.
-If you are building any smaller sized rooms or designing a tight staircase it’s important to take in account the type of furniture you have.
+If you are building smaller sized rooms or designing a tight staircase it’s important to take in account the type of furniture you have.
 Sometimes part of the joy of building a new home is all the new furniture you can buy to go along with it and other times you want to keep using what you currently have.
 For example, if you have a large custom bed, moving it up two flights of stairs may be a bit of a challenge or require some creative thinking.
-Taking into account any signature or key furniture pieces can help ensure you’re not left figuring out how to get something into a room after the fact.
+Taking into account any signature or key furniture pieces when designing your log home floor plan can help ensure you’re not left figuring out how to get something into a room after the fact.

-Not having the right floor plan for your new lifestyle
+#3 Not having the right log home floor plan for your new lifestyle

-Have you ever purchased a sports car because you either don’t have kids yet or because they just moved out of the house only to realize that a couple years later you’re expecting or have grandkids on the way?
+Have you ever purchased a sports car because you just moved out of the house and didn’t have kids yet only to realize that a couple years later you’re expecting or have grandkids on the way?
+Now, you need another vehicle so the whole family can travel together.
 The same thing happens with a home.
 It’s great to think that right now there might only be two of you living in your home but what about five years from now?
-Will kids or grandkids be on the way?
+Will kids or grandkids be on the way and visiting?
 Having that extra guest room may come in handy and save you from having to give up the man cave or office space instead.